ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-10-trump-rally-orcl-cpi.md

 - **This is not a real recovery.** A 270-point swing driven by an informal CBS interview is pure headline risk.
 Nothing structurally changed: NFP is still −92K, oil is still $94, and CPI prints tomorrow.
 The market is trading on Trump's mood, not fundamentals.
 - **Oil at $94 is still a problem.** Pre-conflict WTI was $68.
 Even at "recovered" levels, crude is still 38% above where it was.
 Airlines, truckers, and consumer discretionary still face a massive margin headwind.
 - **The Hormuz comment is the most important signal.** If the U.S. actually takes operational control, it removes Iran's leverage completely.
-That would be a genuine structural catalyst — not a bounce.
+That would be a genuine structural catalyst; not a bounce.
 Watch for any follow-through from State/DoD.
 - **ORCL tonight is the clean catalyst.** It's the only event today with real earnings power behind it.
 An OCI beat on cloud revenue would give tech a legitimate reason to rally, not just a Trump-driven gap.
 - **CPI tomorrow (Wed) remains the week's most important macro print.** Oil at $94 means headline inflation is still running hot.
 Any print above 3.0% will remind the market the Fed is trapped.
 Do not get complacent off yesterday's close.